 4.2 Budget Allocation

-As provided for in Section 8-103 and Section 8-104, Portfolio budgets shall be allocated as follows:
+As provided for in Section 8-104, Portfolio budgets shall be allocated as follows:

-Ameren IL, ComEd, Nicor Gas, and the Peoples Gas-North Shore Gas shall coordinate the allocation of available funds and markets served with DCEO to ensure a Portfolio of Energy Efficiency Measures proportionate to the share of total annual utility revenues in Illinois from households at or below one-hundred and fifty percent (150%) of the poverty level.
+Ameren IL, Nicor Gas, and the Peoples Gas-North Shore Gas shall present a Portfolio of Energy Efficiency Measures proportionate to the share of total annual gas utility revenues in Illinois from households at or below one-hundred and fifty percent (150%) of the poverty level.
 These Energy Efficiency Programs shall be targeted to households with incomes at or below eighty percent (80%) of Area Median Income (AMI).
 A minimum of ten percent (10%) of the entire Portfolio of Cost-Effective Energy Efficiency Measures shall be procured from units of local government, municipal corporations, school districts and community college districts;

-Twenty-five percent (25%) of the approved Plan budgets associated with Section 8-103 and Section 8-104 Programs for Ameren IL, ComEd, Nicor Gas, the Peoples Gas-North Shore Gas are available to DCEO;

 Expenditures demonstrating Breakthrough Equipment and Devices shall not exceed three percent (3%) of the Portfolio resources (approved Plan budgets); and

+Evaluation expenses shall not exceed three percent (3%) of Portfolio resources (approved Plan budgets).

+As provided for in Section 8-103B, Portfolio budgets shall be allocated as follows:

+Ameren IL shall spend no less than $8,350,000 per year, and ComEd shall spend no less than $25,000,000 per year, to implement Energy Efficiency Measures targeted at Low-Income households, which shall be defined as households at or below eighty percent (80%) of Area Median Income (AMI).

+A minimum of seven percent (7%) of Ameren IL’s entire electric Portfolio funding level for a given year, and a minimum of ten percent (10%) of ComEd’s entire Portfolio funding level for a given year, shall be used to procure Cost-Effective Energy Efficiency Measures from units of local government, municipal corporations, school districts, public housing, and community college districts, provided that a minimum percentage of available funds shall be used to procure Energy Efficiency from public housing, which percentage shall be equal to public housing’s share of public building energy consumption;

+Expenditures for research, development, or pilot deployment of new equipment or Measures shall not exceed six percent (6%) of Energy Efficiency and Demand-Response Program revenue (approved Plan budgets); and

 Evaluation expenses shall not exceed three percent (3%) of Portfolio resources (approved Plan budgets).

 Section 5: Cost Categories